Music from the opera

 So, one can easily imagine that this unusual love story is full of humour, eroticism but also very dramatic.

-In connection with the opera and more specifically with the play, I would like to show how important smoking cigars was in free times, when there was still much to be discovered and to be invented.
-The emotional way of thinking and acting which was quite normal at the time of our forbears and thanks to which politicians, artists, researchers, philosophers and pleasure-seeking cigar smokers have enriched our world in a creative way by making it more aesthetically pleasing, and by making it go forward and nobody was punished for smoking, all that belongs today to the past.
-As we all know, Sigmund Freud conducted for sure his research on dreams with his patients lying on the couch, while smoking a cigar.
-Many researchers would not have been patient enough to complete successfully their laboured research works without the soothing effect of cigar smoking.
-I am also convinced that Thomas Mann needed the pleasure provided by his cigar and its soothing effect to write his monumental novels.
+In connection with opera, I would also like to point out how important cigar smoking was in earlier times, when there was still much to discover and invent.
+The emotional way of thinking and acting that was quite normal for our ancestors, when famous politicians, artists, inventors, philosophers and connoisseurs enriched, embellished and advanced our world creatively while smoking cigars, and no one took offence at smoking, is now a thing of the past.
+As we know, Sigmund Freud conducted his dream research with his patients lying on the couch, smoking cigars as a matter of course.
+Many researchers would not have had the patience for their deadly tedious research work without the calming effect of cigar smoking.
+I am also convinced that Thomas Mann needed the pleasurable calming effect of his cigars in order to write his great novels.

 I would like to quote Thomas Mann once again ” But a day without tobacco would be the worst boredom for me, a whole gloomy day without charm and if I would have to think to myself: there is nothing to smoke today – I think I would not have the courage at all to wake up, really, I would stay lying in my bed.”